-Council will apply the following fees and user charges in respect of its regulatory functions and the services it provides.
+Council proposes to apply fees and user charges in respect of its regulatory functions and the services it provides.

 Section 608(1) of the Act provides that Council may charge and recover an approved fee for any services it provides.
 Section 608(2) provides that the services for which an approved fee may be charged include the following services provided under the Act or any other Act or the regulations by the Council: